 Apple rewards researchers who share critical issues with Apple.
 In order to be eligible for an Apple Security Bounty, researchers are required to provide a clear report and working proof of concept.
 The vulnerability must affect the latest shipping iOS and, where relevant, the latest hardware.
 The exact payment amount will be determined after review by Apple.
-The criteria includes novelty, likelihood of exposure, and degree of user interaction required.
+The criteria includes who reported the vulnerability first, novelty, likelihood of exposure, and degree of user interaction required.